Accessibility Commitment

 This notice is provided as required by Title II of the Americans with Disabilities Act of 1990.

 The City of Chattanooga publishes a free booklet called the ADA Community Resource Directory to assist individuals with disabilities in finding resources and service providers in Chattanooga.
-Fill out the contact form to request your free copy of this resource directory.
+Complete our contact form to request your free copy of this resource directory.

 Got questions about common courtesies for engaging individuals with disabilities?
 Visit the Tennessee Disability Coalition to download your copy of the booklet, Disability Etiquette: Engaging People With Disabilities.